bcgov/entity/docs/Way of Working/Sprint Review.md

 PO´s can speak 2 min. each to the Sprint Goal - what they achieved - and what did not get completed this Sprint.

 #### Entities
-* End to end Walkthru of BCOMP Incorporations - Linda - 15 min
+* xxxxxxxxxxxxx xxxxxxx - xxxx - ABCDE - x min
 #### Name Request
 * xxxxxxxxxxxxx xxxxxxx - xxxx - ABCDE - x min
 #### Relationships